rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/index.md

 ### Monitoring the Execution

-- During execution, NetReplica will use the settings in the `.conf` file to access NetBox, initiate the replication and analysis of the network.
+- During execution, NetReplica will use the settings in the `.conf` file to access NetBox, start network replication and analysis.
 Monitor the terminal output to track progress and view any relevant messages.
-- After the execution is complete, the replication and analysis results will be available in the output directory specified within the `.conf` file.
+- After completion of the execution, the replication and analysis results will be available in the output directory specified within the `.conf` file.

-### Shutting Down the Container
+### Stopping the Container

-To shut down the NetReplica container and release resources, execute:
+To stop the NetReplica container and release resources, run:

 ```bash
 docker compose down